 There are so many storylines, plus recent and decades-old history between these four programs, to make such an event work for the state of Ohio and its passionate men's basketball fan bases.

 NOTHING BUT NET: The NET, explained: NCAA adopts new college basketball ranking

 There are more than enough Division I programs in the state of Texas that you wouldn't even have to limit yourself to a four-team event if you didn't want to.
 For starters, you could go with, say, Texas, Texas Tech, Texas A&M and Houston with Texas and Texas Tech avoiding each other in the event in a similar manner to Indiana/Purdue since they'll already play each other twice in the regular season as part of the Big 12's round-robin schedule.

-At the time this was written, SMU, UTEP, North Texas, UT Arlington and Texas State are all ranked in the top 150 on kenpom.com, which means a potential two or three-day, eight-team event could have legs, too, given that there are almost 10 programs in the state that are ranked in the upper half of the sport.
+At the time this was written, SMU, UTEP, North Texas, UT Arlington and Texas State were all ranked in the top 150 on kenpom.com, which means a potential two or three-day, eight-team event could have legs, too, given that there are almost 10 programs in the state that are ranked in the upper half of the sport.